 “Then let’s get the fuck on!”
 Koraki growled.

-He jumped into the air and clawed the ceiling through.
+Koraki jumped into the air and clawed the ceiling through.
 If you are going to make a concrete bunker, don’t use aluminium for a ceiling, he thought.
 He tore through and looked outside.
-Sunrise perfect.
+Sunrise, perfect.

-Ayana grabbed a group of them and he grabbed another group and they flew out with them.
+Anika grabbed a group of them and he grabbed another group.
+They flew out with them.
 He landed the girl and father down, as well as a few others.
 Koraki glanced at her as he escorted more people out using magic to force all the doors open from the outside.

 The large man with the gun showed up and pointed the weapon at Koraki.

 “What in Sam hell do you think you are doing.”

 “Well, this isn’t my country, and I know I am not king here, but I don’t believe in undesirables.
 Where I come from we don’t imprison the innocent.
 You can’t hold them in, say they are undesirables then prove it by forcefully weakening them.
 If you noticed you have done no damage to me.
 Shoot, I will only stand back up.”

 The man tightened his hand on the gun.
 He shook with fear.
 He voiced a whimper.
 Meanwhile Koraki could see that Anika and Socrates had healed the freed prisoners.